Time-Resolved EEG Decoding of Semantic Processing Reveals Altered Neural Dynamics in Depression and Suicidality: Discussion

 To further support our interpretation of early semantic processing, we compared these findings with the results from response decoding (Fig.~\ref{fig3}B).
-Robust decoding of behavioral responses emerged later, beginning at approximately 612\,ms, and was primarily driven by the parietotemporal EEG components (Supplementary note~\ref{supfig2}).
+Robust decoding of behavioral responses emerged later, beginning at approximately 612\,ms, and was primarily driven by the parietotemporal EEG components (Supplementary Fig.\,S2).
 This parietotemporal activity likely reflects engagement of the posterior parietal cortex (PPC), which plays a critical role in forming internal models of intention, evidence accumulation, and motor planning during decision-making~\cite{andersen_intention_2009}.
-This temporal dissociation suggests that neural activity related to perceptual or conscious decision-making and motor preparation occurred after 600\,ms, well after the peak decoding observed during sentence decoding.
-The non-overlapping temporal profiles of sentence and response decoding support the interpretation that neural differentiation of distinct semantic content occurs predominantly within the early window, during the 300-600\,ms. These findings further indicate that semantic evaluation, integration, and value-based differentiation are driven by automatic network-level processes, largely unaffected by conscious deliberation or response-related activity.
+This temporal dissociation suggests that neural activity related to perceptual or active decision-making and motor preparation occurred after 600\,ms, well after the peak decoding observed during sentence decoding.
+The non-overlapping temporal profiles of sentence and response decoding support the interpretation that neural differentiation of distinct semantic content occurs predominantly within the early window, during the 300-600\,ms. These findings further indicate that semantic evaluation, integration, and value-based differentiation are largely unaffected by active deliberation or response-related activity.